August 26, 2019

-The employee performance gap refers to the difference between the current and intended extent of employee expertise and skill.
+The employee performance gap definition refers to the difference between the current and intended extent of employee expertise and skill.
 Analysing this gap allows employers to identify where employees stand in reaching their goals and how much further they need to progress to reach objectives.

 Developing a concrete strategy to close the employee performance gap is pivotal to the successful progression of employees in their respective roles and responsibilities.
 A strong strategy to identify gaps in learning and to fill them is through microlearning, specifically spaced repetition.